vshao2000/260ProjectWebsite/website.md

 there are some cases when a linear regression can outperform a random forest such as when the underlying function is truly linear, I believed that random forest would probably outperform the linear regression model in this project based on my prior experience and knowledge.
-The benefit of a random forest is that it’s robust to outliers and nonlinear data while also able to handle unbalanced data.
+For example, linear models assume that the predictors are linear and independent which is often hard to meet in real-world data.
+Additionally, the benefit of a random forest is that it’s robust to outliers and nonlinear data while also able to handle unbalanced data.
 Additionally, because random forests are an ensemble machine learning algorithm and averages the decision trees, random forests have low bias and moderate variance.

 ``` r
 dat |>